irfanullahjan/cm3035-advanced-web-development/final/README.md

 1. There are quite many TypeScript errors and warnings that need to be fixed by declaring the correct types.
 Also we have some console errors and warnings in the browser, which don't affect the functionality but should nevertheless be fixed because if we let the such errors and warnings build up, it will be difficult down the road to trace problems to their root causes and important errors may get difficult to find in a flood or errors in the console.

+1. Currently most of endpoints are defined in `backend/app/urls.py` and while this currently works okay, it is not ideal as the app grows.
+Similar routes should therefore be moved to separate files and nested inside folders names that follow the routing.
+The use of `drf-nested-routers` should be considered.

 1. The UI and user experince may be improved by displaying useful cues to the user about the application state.
 Since the app has so far only been tested locally, there didn't arise a huge need for things such as spinners because the server requests end up fulfilled instantly, however when deployed on a real server and accessed remotely, we need to display loading state e.g. when a friend request is being made to let the user know that their input is being processed, otherwise the user will continue clicking the button again and again.
 Similarly the form submit buttons should be disabled when a submission is in progress and so on.
+For logout, I have used the Bootstrap's notice looking modal dialogue, however, in most other places I simply used the basic browser `alert` which is not very pleasant looking and doesn't allow us to apply any look an feel.

 ## Conclusion and self evaluation